Show All Answers

 The following are prohibited on the event field and parking areas for Hanover Tomato Fest:

 No, please keep all motorized vehicles (including but not limited to ATV's, golf carts, and e-bikes) at home.
-They are not allowed at our event.
+They are not permitted at the event.

 Manual bicycles are also not recommended as it will be too crowded to safely maneuver around.